The Dive

-The Economy of Singapore - Industry & Market Trends in 2023
+The Economy of Singapore in 2023 - Industry & Market Trends

-Last Updated: July 20, 2023
+Last Updated: October 30, 2023

 sgp

-What is The Overall Outlook in Singapore?
+What is The Overall Outlook in Singapore ?

 Singapore is a bustling island nation located at the southern tip of Indochina.
 It boasts a per capita GDP of as much as $70,000 and is widely recognized as a hub of trade in Asia along with Hong Kong, both of which are well-established and highly competitive.
 Although Singapore operates under a multi-party system, the ruling party, People’s Action Party (PAP), has held political power for many years, and the government takes measures to maintain the status quo.
 As a result, the Economist Intelligence Unit ranks Singapore as a flawed democracy, coming in at 74th in the world, higher than Bangladesh but lower than Thailand.